SemanticComputing/federated-sparql-search-widget/readme.md

 ## How to use the widget

-1. Copy the following files into some web location:
+1. Copy the following files into some location on your web server:

     ```
     sparql-widget.js